-Scott has been working with clay for seven years.
-Initially just a hobby to escape from the grind of the "day job", Scott has found his calling and looks forward to the next chapter -- working to make what was a hobby into a profession.
+Scott has been working with clay for more than ten years.
+Initially just a hobby to escape from the grind of the "day job", Scott has found his calling and is enjoying the next chapter of life -- transforming what was a hobby into a profession.

 Having practiced law for more than 18 years, the transition to potter may appear anything other than a natural fit.
 "My focus for the first half of my life had always been in areas where I used my analytical skills -- from being a Politics major at The Catholic University of America to representing thousands of clients in court and running my own litigation practice in Milwaukee.
 Taking up pottery as a hobbyist was an incredible change in how I both thought and saw the world.
 Art opens your mind and lets you see things that we miss in everyday life.
-For example, the barren trees in winter we presume are cold and lifeless.
-Look at them again against the pale gray sky.
-They become an intricate mesh, almost like lace, dotting the countryside.
-Art opens up possibilities we don't always see or take for granted."
+Art creates possibilities we don't always see or that we take for granted."

-With the intention of continuing to learn his craft, Scott looks forward to taking additional classes, learning new techniques, and constantly expanding his repertoire in clay.
+Constantly expanding his repertoire in clay, Scott looks forward to taking additional classes and learning new techniques.
 "There is so much more that I want to accomplish in clay.
 It is an art form that allows for constant change and experimentation.
-It is the artistic marriage of control and chaos -- you never know what you'll have till it's done.
+It is the artistic marriage of control and chaos -- you never know what you'll have until it's done.
 I don't know yet where this journey will take me, but I am excited to find out."

-Our mission will always be to provide a high quality product at a reasonable price.
-Pottery was meant to be used and enjoyed.
-It is meant to be functional art, not placed on a shelf, but on your table -- a tool for you to use when breaking bread with friends or enjoying quiet time curled up with a good book and a mug of coffee, hot cocoa, or tea.
+Our mission will always be to provide high quality pottery at a reasonable price.
+Pottery is meant to be used and enjoyed.
+It is functional art, not just to be placed on a shelf, but on your table -- a tool for you to use when breaking bread with friends or enjoying some quiet time curled up with a good book and a mug of coffee, hot cocoa, or tea.
 Pottery is meant to enhance, not take over.

 Stores That Carry Twice Baked Pottery